Marital Property Laws in Arizona

-One of the confusing aspects of divorce is the division of marital property.
+One of the confusing aspects of divorce is the division of marital property in Arizona.
 Some assets may be deemed not to be marital property.
-How do the courts determine whether a property is a marital property or non-marital property?
+How do the courts determine whether the property is marital property or non-marital property?
 The family court only has the authority to award to each party their sole and separate non-marital property.

-So the first thing a judge must do is make a determination as to which property is non-marital property in every divorce case.
-In general, any property that was acquired by either spouse before their marriage, or property acquired by a gift or as an inheritance, is deemed non-marital property.
+So, the first thing a judge must do is make a determination as to which property is non-marital property in every divorce case.
+In general, any property that was acquired by either spouse before marriage, or property acquired by a gift or as an inheritance, is deemed to be non-marital property.

-Any property that was purchased by either spouse during their marriage is presumed to be the property of said marriage and, therefore, becomes “marital property.”
+Any property that was purchased by either spouse during their marriage is presumed to be the property of said marriage and, therefore, is marital property.

 The parties may agree on how to divide their marital property in an Arizona divorce case.
 If the parties do not agree on how to divide their marital property, the court will do so.
 The division of marital assets is required to be fair and equitable; although in some cases whether or not the court succeeded in keeping the division fair and equitable could be argued.